mayawagon/mayawagon.github.io/worklog.md

 - Contact Tahir Hemphill about data and his hip hop archive
 - What is TPAC: Technology Programming Advisory Committee?
 - Make an appointment for a new drivers license
+- Get pricing from Rawle on internet and kiosk deployment
+- Reschedule flight back from CA

 ### to-maybe-do
 - coordinate with Melissa Morrone about [Endangered Data Week](http://endangereddataweek.org/) Feb 26-March 2